 The HP Victus 16 2024's speakers sound natural and relatively well-balanced despite having only a small amount of bass.
 However, they don't get very loud and distort a bit at higher volume levels.

 The HP Victus 16 2024 has a great webcam.
-The image looks fairly sharp and detailed, with true-to-life colors; however, the exposure is a tad too low, and there's a small amount of noise in darker areas.
+The image looks fairly sharp and detailed, with true-to-life colors; however, the exposure is slightly too low, and there's a bit of noise in darker areas.
 Voices sound clear over the microphone with no noticeable background noise.
 The volume is quite high, so you may have to turn down the microphone's gain a bit.
-The privacy cover is a physical barrier but also disables the camera at the software level.
+The privacy cover is a physical barrier, but it also disables the camera at the software level.

 The HP Victus 16 2024 has an excellent port selection.
 All three USB-A ports support USB 3.2 Gen 1 data transfer speed of up to 5Gbps.
-The one of the left support Sleep and Charge, meaning you can use it to charge a mobile device even when the laptop is in sleep mode.
+The one on the left supports Sleep and Charge, so you can charge a mobile device even when the laptop is in sleep mode.
 The USB-C supports USB 3.2 Gen 1 data transfer speed, DisplayPort 1.4a, Power Delivery, and Sleep and Charge.
 You can charge the laptop via USB-C, but since it can only take up to 100W, the battery will discharge if you perform intensive tasks at the same time.

 The HP Victus 16 2024 is available with the following CPUs: